freddybihozagara/interactivemapgame/README.md

 Open index file with your web browser (chrome, firefox, IE) to view your work!

-Attention: This project is still under development.
+Attention: This current version(stable) may be further improved as required.
 For immediate support, email us at support@imenasoftware.com